alphagov/notifications-admin/docs/index.md

 ```
 {
   'to': '+447700900404',
-  'template': 1
+  'template': 1,
+  'personalisation': {
+    'name': 'myname',
+    'date': '2016'
   }
+}
 ```
+where:
-where ‘to’ is the phone number and ‘template’ is the template ID to send.
+* ‘to’ is the phone number (required)
+* ‘template’ is the template ID to send (required)
+* personalisation (optional) specifies the replaceables [where do these come from, the csv file?]

 The response will be:
 ```